-Wireworms are hard, white to yellowish-brown, wire-like larvae of click beetles.
-These pests live in the soil, feed on the roots, and tunnel the piths of young tobacco plants.
-This injury stunts plant growth, causing irregular stands and lower yields.
+Wireworms are hard bodied, white to yellowish-brown, wire-like larvae of click beetles.
+These pests live in the soil, feed on the roots, and can tunnel through the piths of young tobacco plants.
+This injury can result in seedling death soon after transplanting or stunt plant growth, causing irregular stands and lower yields.
 Although wireworms feed throughout the growing season, the most serious damage occurs when the plants are becoming established during the first month after transplanting.
-Wireworms take 1 to 5 years to complete their life cycle.
+Depending on the species and environmental conditions, wireworms take 1 to 5 years to complete their life cycle.
 Most of this time is spent in the larval stage.
 The larvae emerge from eggs in the summer and fall, feed on the roots of various host plants, and overwinter into the next year.
 Larvae then feed on the newly transplanted tobacco seedlings.
 Pupation and emergence as adult click beetles occur in late spring and early summer.